byteverse/chronos/README.markdown

 # Chronos

-Time library for haskell.
-The main differences between this and `time` are that this library:
+Chronos is a performance-oriented time library for Haskell, with a straightforward API.
+The main differences between this and the <http://hackage.haskell.org/package/time time> library
+are:

-- Uses machine integers where possible.
-This means that some time-related arithmetic should be faster.
-It also means that the types are incapable of representing times that are very far in the future or the past.
+  * Chronos uses machine integers where possible.
+This means that time-related arithmetic should be faster, with the drawback that the types are incapable of representing times that are very far in the future or the past (because Chronos provides nanosecond, rather than picosecond, resolution).
-- Provides `ToJSON` and `FromJSON` instances.
+    For most users, this is not a hindrance.
+  * Chronos provides 'ToJSON'/'FromJSON' instances for serialisation.
+  * Chronos provides 'Unbox' instances for working with unboxed vectors.
+  * Chronos provides 'Prim' instances for working with byte arrays/primitive arrays.
-- Uses normal non-overloaded haskell functions for encoding and decoding time.
-It provides `attoparsec` parsers for both `Text` and `ByteString`.
-Additionally, it provides functions for encoding time as `Text` or `ByteString`.
-The `time` library accomplishes this encoding with the `Data.Time.Format` module, which uses UNIX-style datetime format strings.
-It is expected that the approach taken in this library is faster at the cost of being less expressive.
+  * Chronos uses normal non-overloaded haskell functions for encoding and decoding time.
+It provides <http://hackage.haskell.org/package/attoparsec attoparsec> parsers for both 'Text' and
-- Only provides nanosecond resolution instead of picosecond resolution.
+    'ByteString'.
+Additionally, Chronos provides functions for
+    encoding time to 'Text' or 'ByteString'.
+The http://hackage.haskell.org/package/time time> library accomplishes these with the
+    <http://hackage.haskell.org/package/chronos-1.0.5/docs/Data-Time-Format.html Data.Time.Format> module, which uses UNIX-style datetime
+    format strings.
+The approach taken by Chronos is faster and catches more mistakes at compile time, at the cost of being less expressive.

 ## Benchmarks

-`chronos` library performance is compared with `time` and `thyme`.
+Benchmarks of `chronos` against `time` and `thyme`.

 ### Parsing